vishaltps/solid_queue_monitor/README.md

 - **Dashboard Overview**: Get a quick snapshot of your queue's health with statistics on all job types
 - **Ready Jobs**: View jobs that are ready to be executed
 - **In Progress Jobs**: Monitor jobs currently being processed by workers
-- **Scheduled Jobs**: See upcoming jobs scheduled for future execution
+- **Scheduled Jobs**: See upcoming jobs scheduled for future execution with ability to execute immediately or reject permanently
 - **Recurring Jobs**: Manage periodic jobs that run on a schedule
 - **Failed Jobs**: Track and debug failed jobs, with the ability to retry or discard them
 - **Queue Management**: View and filter jobs by queue
 - **Advanced Job Filtering**: Filter jobs by class name, queue, status, and job arguments
-- **Quick Actions**: Retry or discard failed jobs directly from any view
+- **Quick Actions**: Retry or discard failed jobs, execute or reject scheduled jobs directly from any view
 - **Performance Optimized**: Designed for high-volume applications with smart pagination
 - **Optional Authentication**: Secure your dashboard with HTTP Basic Authentication
 - **Responsive Design**: Works on desktop and mobile devices